st4nza/SlayTheSpire/README.md

   "DMG_DEALT": "1508"
 }

-For some reason the one in beta was spaced outlike this, but the one in non beta was in a single line.
+For some reason the file non-beta was all in a single line.
 If you don't see a new line after every comma, simply just press enter after every comma to make it look nice and hit save :D